Skip to content

 Pool stabilizer calculator

-Calculate CYA without overshooting it.
+Pool Stabilizer Calculator: Calculate CYA without overshooting.

 Enter pool gallons, current CYA ppm, target CYA ppm, and dry stabilizer strength.
 This pool CYA calculator estimates pounds and ounces to add, or dilution when stabilizer is already too high.